jalogan/jalogan.github.io/_projects/constrained_polymers.md

 # Polymers and Coarse-Grained Proteins

-{:toc}
+* this unordered seed list will be replaced by the toc {:toc}

 A polymer is a chain of monomer units that can be as simple (a single sphere) or as complex (complex molecule, e.g., amino acid) as necessary.